Afowiri Fondzenyuy: Early life and education

-Career and Guinness World Record
+Marathon running and Guinness World Record

-Fondzenyuy started his marathon career at age 40, initially competing in triathlons that combined swimming, cycling, and running.
-As swimming grew more difficult, he shifted his focus entirely to long-distance running.
+Fondzenyuy began running marathons at the age of 40.
+Before taking up marathon running, he competed in triathlons which included swimming, cycling, and running, As swimming grew more difficult, he shifted his focus entirely to long-distance running.

-He began running marathons in 2011 when he participated in the Thunder Road Marathon in Charlotte, North Carolina, United States, to raise funds for underprivileged children.
+In 2011 when he participated in the Thunder Road Marathon in Charlotte, North Carolina, United States, to raise funds for underprivileged children.
 He also took part in the Houston Marathon in 2017.

 Fondzenyuy started wearing the traditional Toghu attire during marathons in 2019, starting with the Virgin Money London Marathon. and the Boston, Athens, and Sydney Marathons in 2023.

 In 2024, he set a Guinness World Record for marathon running, becoming the first man to hold the record for the fastest marathon run completed while wearing a Toghu attire. finishing the Tokyo Marathon in 4 hours and 24 minutes.
 Fondzenyuy received support from high-profile Cameroonians, including Henri Dikongué, Mr. Leo, and Christopher John Lamora, who cheered him after the Tokyo 2024 Marathon.
 With the Tokyo race, he also joined the Abbott World Marathon Majors Six Star Finishers, having completed the six major marathons, Tokyo, Boston, London, Berlin, Chicago, and New York, while representing Cameroon.

 In September 2024, Fondzenyuy took part in the Medellín Marathon in Colombia, to raise funds for underprivileged children.
-On March 25, 2025, Fondzenyuy participated in the Antarctica Marathon, completing the race in an official time of 6 hours and 52 minutes.
+On 25 March 2025, Fondzenyuy participated in the Antarctica Marathon, completing the race in an official time of 6 hours and 52 minutes.
 This marked his 19th international marathon and his sixth continent completed in running marathons around the world.

+Fondzenyuy standing at Gilman’s Point on Mount Kilimanjaro, Tanzania.

+In early 2026, he announced plans to participate in the Kilimanjaro Summit Marathon.
+The event was scheduled to be his twentieth official marathon and the final race required to complete the Seven Continents Marathon Challenge.

+In February 2026, he took part in the Kilimanjaro Summit Marathon, an event held at high altitude with demanding weather conditions.
+The course is located on Mount Kilimanjaro, the highest point on the African continent.
+With the Completion of the event, he became one of the athletes from Cameroon to have completed the challenge.